Coteh/simpleimage/README.md

 # ![simpleimage logo](assets/images/logo.svg "simpleimage")

-A simple image hosting web application that I created and implemented using Node.js and Express, with MongoDB as the database and Redis as the session store. (for production only)
+A simple image hosting web application that I created and implemented using Node.js and Express, with MongoDB as the database and Redis as the session store for production.

 ## Features